 Then you’ll need a few of the long thin LEGOS from the standard set to form the hands of the clock.
 You’ll also need a small flat square to place them upon so that the hands can move.
 From there, place numbers around the base plate to form the numbers on a clock.
 Give kids a time and let them use the clock to set the time on the LEGO clock correctly.
 This allows kids to get a hands-on feel for how clocks work while familiarizing themselves with the numbers on the LEGO clock face.

 LEGO Math Best Practices

 Before diving into the world of LEGO math, there are a few practices and tips to bear in mind.
 After all, so many kids associate LEGOs with fun playtime or downtime.
-The most important distinction you can make right out of the gate is that these particular LEGOS are for exploring not playing.
-How can this be accomplished when all students want to do is to build imaginary worlds by using LEGOs?
+The most important distinction you can make right out of the gate is that these particular LEGOS are for exploring, not playing.
+How can this be accomplished when all students want to build imaginary worlds by using LEGOs?

 Before you use LEGO math in math lessons, give kids a chance to explore their LEGO bricks.
 This means let them have some fun and let them play around for a while.
 Even if all they do is build castle towers and pretend worlds.
 Giving this block of time will allow them to settle down for the actual math.
 Once they have finished this time to explore, let them know that the LEGOs are now for school, not play.
 Of course, teaching math by using LEGOs is often easier said than done.

 Another practice to bear in mind is how you’ll store your LEGOS after using LEGOs in your classroom or home school?
 Don’t just dump them all into a LEGO storage case and call it a day.